 Side Dishes for Low Carb Carnitas

 A classic accompaniment to carnitas is broiled red onions (Cebollas Encurtidas).
 These onions are often broiled and then soaked in citrus juices and are a perfect foil with carnitas.
-For an easy recipe for pickled onions (not broiled onions), can be found here.
+Pickled onions also work well with rich meats, adding a tangy note that is very complimentary.
+A quick and easy recipe for pickled onions (not broiled onions), can be found here.

 Add some avocados or guacamole and some refried beans and you will have the ultimate slow carb Mexican dinner.
-Other accompaniments might include salsa and coriander leaves.
+Other accompaniments might include salsa, shredded cabbage slaw or cilantro.

 Low Carb Carnitas